-I am a PhD candidate at CSDL of ICS UH Manoa studying under the supervision of Professor Philip M Johnson.
-The focus of my dissertation research was the empirical software process discovery.
+I was a PhD student at CSDL of ICS UH Manoa advised by Professor Philip M Johnson.
+The focus of my dissertation research was on empirical software process discovery.
 Working on this, I have proposed, designed, and developed the Software Trajectory Analysis framework -- a general approach for recurrent behaviors discovery and ranking from systematic measurement of software process artifacts.
-I defended my dissertation January, 16, 2015, and currently looking for a postdoctoral position; my short resume is available here.
+I defended my dissertation in January, 2015, and currently looking for a postdoctoral position; my short resume is available here.

 While finishing the school, I am increasingly involved in the development of spatio-temporal data mining techniques.
 Recently, we have proposed a novel techniques for time series recurrent patterns discovery and for spatio-temporal anomaly discovery, which are based on symbolic discretization and grammatical inference.
 My next research project combines my work on recurrent behaviors discovery and spatio-temporal data ming aiming at the recurrent-behaviors based activity mining.

 senin [at] hawaii.edu